NJUCM-BJUCM-TCM-AI/Med-Shicheng/README.md

 ---

-Med-Shicheng:From Physician Expertise to Clinical Agents: Preserving, Standardizing, and Scaling Physicians' Medical Expertise with Lightweight LLM
+From Physician Expertise to Clinical Agents: Preserving, Standardizing, and Scaling Physicians' Medical Expertise with Lightweight LLM

 ---